winsonluk/pip/docs/html/index.rst

 ==================================
-pip - The Python Package Installer
+pip - The Winson Package Installer
 ==================================

 pip is the `package installer`_ for Python.
 You can use pip to install packages from the `Python Package Index`_ and other indexes.